de•fine/ dance space

 2. A place and/or group of people that builds strong character, confidence, and integrity within individual dancers.
 In defining dance, we are defining lives.

-de•fine/ dance space is an education center that provides quality, up-to-date training for young people who share our passion for dance.
-Define features experienced teachers, award-winning and internationally-recognized choreography, with a strong focus on creating long-lasting relationships, all housed within a state-of-art facility designed for the safety and development of young dancers.
+de•fine/ dance space is an education center that provides quality, up-to-date training for young people who share our passion for dance. de•fine/ features experienced teachers, award-winning and internationally-recognized choreography, with a strong focus on creating long-lasting relationships.

 As teachers, mentors, mothers, daughters and siblings, we wanted a space that celebrated our love, respect, and high expecations for young people coupled with a focus on creating dancers with self-respect, outward focus, character, and strong family bonds.
 To be a great dancer is one thing, to be a great dancer with a strong character is another.